 - Place task lighting next to the mirror and above the sink.

-Select a countertop with a low edge so you don’t have to bend down when using it.
+Select a low-edge countertop so you don’t have to bend down.
 Choose the best countertop material that you can afford.
 Use rounded edges and corners on your countertop.

 Design a backsplash to prevent water from getting on the walls.

 Motorized Window Shades

 Consider installing a motorized shade or curtain so you can open and close it with the touch of a button.
 The motorized shades will make it easier for you to get light and privacy in the bathroom when needed.
 Allow plenty of light into the room.

 Place windows that open quickly from a seated or standing position.
-Easy to reach windows will allow you to get fresh air into the bathroom without having to struggle.
+Easy-to-reach windows will allow you to get fresh air into the bathroom without struggling.

 Remodeling a handicapped bathroom will help you to age in place.
 Plan the bathroom to be on the main level of your home.
 The money you spend on remodeling will be saved by not going into an assisted living or a nursing home.